contact form found below

 ⭑

-Send me the pieces you’re interested in and any information regarding how you see them on your body (if you have some idea of this) and your budget.
-If you’re not sure that’s chill, just let me know and we’ll have a conversation to see if we can find a path that feels good for both of us.
+Send through the designs you’re interested in, where you visualise them on your body and your budget pls.
+If you’re not sure that’s chill, just send through what you’re thinking so far and we’ll have a convo about it.
 More info found here on the avail design page.

 Please email me your idea in as much detail as possible inc reference images of my previous tat2s and why you like them,

-⭑ I like to have a whole uninterrupted day with someone to tat2.
+I like to have a whole day to tattoo so there’s no rush.
 Please bring food, water and any other comforts you may want.

 Message me pls would love to hear from you.